Tip: XenMobile Migration Service

 The latest version of XenMobile requires Citrix License Server 11.17 (minimum version).

 The Customer Success Services date (previously, Subscription Advantage date) in XenMobile 10.15 is November 15, 2022.
 The Customer Success Services date on your Citrix license must be later than this date.
 You can view the date next to the license in the License Server.
 If you connect the latest version of XenMobile to an older License Server environment, the connectivity check fails and you can’t configure the License Server.

 To renew the date on your license, download the latest license file from the Citrix Portal and upload the file to the Licensing Server.
 For more information, see Customer Success Services.

-For a clustered environment: iOS policy and app deployments to devices running iOS 11 and later have the following requirement.
+For a clustered environment: iOS policy and app deployments to devices running iOS 11 and later have the following requirements.
 If Citrix Gateway is configured for SSL persistence, you must open port 80 on all XenMobile Server nodes.

 If the virtual machine running the XenMobile Server to be upgraded has less than 8 GB of RAM, we recommend that you increase the RAM to at least 8 GB.

 Recommendation: Before you install a XenMobile update, use the functionality in your VM to take a snapshot of your system.
 Also, back up your system configuration database.
 If you experience issues during an upgrade, complete backups enable you to recover.

 You can directly upgrade to XenMobile 10.15 from XenMobile 10.14.x, or 10.13.x.
 To perform the upgrade, download the latest binary available: Go to https://www.citrix.com/downloads.
 Navigate to Citrix Endpoint Management (XenMobile) > XenMobile Server > Product Software > XenMobile Server 10.
 On the tile for the XenMobile Server software for your hypervisor, click Download File.
 To upload the upgrade, use the Release Management page in the XenMobile console.